lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 >> git clone https://github.com/lincc-frameworks/Rare_Gems_Demo
 ```

 4. Open the notebooks in the "LINCC" kernel.
-TODO - create this kernel
+TODO - check if this is the name
 5. Work through the notebooks and have fun.
 6. Shutdown each notebook after you're done to use less memory.